encircled/Joiner/README.md

 # Overview

-Joiner is a Java library which allows creating type-safe JPA queries.
-It is focused on applications with complex domain model, which require a lot of work with query joins.
+Joiner is a Java library that allows the creation of type-safe JPA queries.
+It is designed for applications with complex domain models that require extensive use of query joins.

-Joiner can be used instead of or together with QueryDSL.
-Joiner uses QueryDSL APT maven plugin for entity metamodel generation.
+Joiner can be used either as a replacement for, or in conjunction with, QueryDSL.
+It leverages the QueryDSL APT Maven plugin for entity metamodel generation.
 See more about QueryDSL installation at [QueryDSL](http://www.querydsl.com/static/querydsl/latest/reference/html/ch02.html#jpa_integration).

 Joiner offers Java, Kotlin and reactive API, which are described below

-Joiner offers following extra features:
+Joiner provides the following additional features:

-* simple way of adding complex joins to the queries
+* A simple way to add complex joins to queries
-* automatic resolving of alias uniqueness in queries
+* Automatic resolution of alias uniqueness in queries
-* fixed join fetching in Eclipselink (when using inheritance)
+* Fixed join fetching in EclipseLink (when using inheritance)
+* Fixed compatibility issues when using QueryDSL 5 with Spring Boot 3

 ### Readme